 Xiaomi Mi Max 2 Price starts at Rs.
-15,980.
-The lowest price of Xiaomi Mi Max 2 is at Amazon, which is 3% less than the cost of Mi Max 2 at Ebay (Rs.
-16499).
+15,990.
+The lowest price of Xiaomi Mi Max 2 is at Amazon, which is 6% less than the cost of Mi Max 2 at Tatacliq (Rs.
+16999).
 This phone is available in 32 GB, 64 GB storage variants.
 Xiaomi Mi Max 2 is available in Black colours across various online stores in India.

 The Xiaomi Mi Max 2 has rather large shoes to fill, because the original Mi Max managed to wow even someone like me who usually hates large form factor phones.
 However, phablets as they are known are immensely popular in the Indian subcontinent, where people prefer a smartphone that can serve every possible role ranging from a phone to entertainment and media consumption device that has enough juice to last for several days.